-ESL 99A-D 2 Units Laboratory: 6 hours
+ESL 99A-D ESL LABORATORY

 This is an open entry/open exit environment designed to provide opportunities for students in all segments of the college community to develop their writing skills.
-Emphasis will be on the one-to-one tutorial approach, computerassisted instruction, word composing/processing and audio-visual.
+Emphasis will be on the one-to-one tutorial approach, computer-assisted instruction, word composing/processing and audio-visual.